 If your Snowflake cluster uses an IP allow list for access control, you will need to add the following IPs to that allowed list:Snowflake Schema for Vantage

-After creating the below schema, you can add the required views to that schema and grant thevantage
+After creating the below schema, you can add the required views to that schema and grant thevantage user access to the schema.

 The below commands are based on the Snowflake documentation.